-If you have ever had concerns about your child’s development, you are not alone.
+If you have ever had concerns about your child’s development, or you are just interested in getting a better idea on how your child is developing, you are not alone.
 Whether you’re worried about your child’s use of language, ability to relate to others, or any other developmental concerns, your child relies on you to share your observations with those who can help.
 Having occasional concerns is a natural part of parenting.
 But when these concerns persist, it’s time to take action.

 Parents may not be child development specialists, but they are the experts on their child—and research has shown that parents’ concerns are accurate predictors of developmental delays.
 If you have a concern about your child’s development, trust your instincts.